PostHog/posthog.com/contents/handbook/company/structure.md

 # How it works

-* The overall goal is for a Small Team to be as close to its own startup as possible, with some centralized processes where it doesn't make sense
+* The overall goal is for a Small Team to be as close to its own startup as possible, with only a handful of centralized processes
 * A Small Team should never be more than six people
 * A Small Team has an Accountable Person responsible for its performance - whoever is most appropriate depending on what the team is working on.
 This does _not_ mean the most senior person on the team.
 * A Small Team must have (1) a customer (internal or external), (2) a mission and (3) metrics